vldc-hq/vldc-bot/README.md

 # Contributing

-Bug reports, bug fixes and new features are always welcome.
+Bug reports, bug fixes and new features are always welcome!
 Please open issues and submit pull requests for any new code.